nemesisdb/nemesisdb/docs/docs/tutorials/persist-data/overview.md

 3. Reset buffer positions
 4. Continue from 1

-Each data file is max size (currently 10MB).
-This is to control memory use during loading.
+Each data file has a max size to control memory use during loading.